 Pebble CRM Community

-Finally, subscribing to Pebble is more than just gaining access to an incredible CRM.
-It’s joining a community that serves as a hub for some of the most cutting-edge strategies, tools, and training in the land flipping industry.
+Finally, subscribing to Pebble is more than gaining access to an incredible CRM.
+It’s joining a community that is a hub for some of the most cutting-edge strategies, tools, and training in the land flipping industry.

-Free training events happen on a monthly basis, including live demos, mastermind sessions, Q&As, webinars, and more.
+Free training events happen every month, including live demos, mastermind sessions, Q&As, webinars, and more.

 Is REI Pebble Worth It?

 The obvious question is: is Pebble worth the money?

 And if so, why?